Super-Resolution Domain Adaptation Networks for Semantic Segmentation via Pixel and Output Level Aligning: RELATED WORKS

 \subsection{Semantic Segmentation}

-Semantic segmentation is the task that assigns each pixel a semantic label for an image which plays a vital role in lots of tasks including autonomous driving, urban planning, etc. In 2014, fully convolutional network \cite{long2015fully} presents amazing performance in the field of some pixel-wise tasks (such as semantic segmentation).
-After that, models based on Fully Convolutional Networks have demonstrated significant improvement on several segmentation benchmarks \cite{maggiori2017dataset}.
-There are several model variants proposed to exploit the contextual information for segmentation by adopting multi-scale inputs \cite{chen2017deeplab,8970467} or employing probabilistic graphical models \cite{7858755}.
-For instance, Chen \emph{et al}. \cite{chen2017deeplab} propose a dilated convolution operation to aggregate multi-scale contextual information.
-Ding \emph{et al}. \cite{8970467} introduce a two-stage multiscale training strategy to incorporate enough context information.
+Semantic segmentation aims to assign a semantic label to each pixel in an image.
+It plays an important role in many fields, such as autonomous driving, urban planning, etc. In 2014, Fully Convolutional Network (FCN) \cite{Long2015Fully} presents amazing performance in some pixel-wise tasks (such as semantic segmentation).
+After that, the models based on FCN have made significant improvements on several segmentation benchmarks \cite{Maggiori2017Can}.
+Some model variants are then proposed to exploit the contextual information by adopting multi-scale inputs \cite{Chen2018Deeplab, Ding2020Semantic} or employing probabilistic graphical models \cite{Zheng2017}.
+For instance, Chen \emph{et al}. \cite{Chen2018Deeplab} proposed a dilated convolution operation to aggregate multi-scale contextual information.
+Ding \emph{et al}. \cite{Ding2020Semantic} introduced a two-stage multiscale training strategy to incorporate enough context information.